-Safety Training Awards work alongside external quality assurers (EQAs) to monitor the centre’s effectiveness against the approval criteria and standards that have been agreed to.
+Safety Training Awards work alongside External Quality Assurers (EQA) to monitor the centres effectiveness against the approval criteria and standards that have been agreed to.
 If an EQA identifies an issue of non-compliance they will report this to Safety Training Awards and will work collaboratively to impose the appropriate level of sanctions.

 Approach to Sanctions

-Safety Training Awards has a range of sanctions that can be imposed on a centre and their centre personnel, including independent tutors, assessors and IQAs involved in the delivery and assessment of STA regulated qualifications depending on the seriousness of the situation, the level and track-record of the centre’s and centre’s personnel of non-compliance, the performance of any independent tutor, assessor and IQA and the risk to the interests of learners and the integrity of the qualifications and units.
+Safety Training Awards has a range of sanctions that can be imposed on an ATC and their centre personnel, including independent tutors, assessors, markers and IQAs involved in the delivery and assessment of STA regulated qualifications depending on the seriousness of the situation, the level and track-record of the centre’s and centre’s personnel of non-compliance, the performance of any independent tutor, assessor, marker and IQA and the risk to the interests of learners and the integrity of the qualifications and units.

-We reserve the right to apply conditions and sanctions on a centre and/or any centre personnel, including independent tutors, assessors and IQAs which we have determined as having an issue of non-compliance to ensure certification of learners is accurate and reliable and that the standards of our certifications and qualifications are maintained.
+We reserve the right to apply conditions and sanctions on an ATC and / or any centre personnel, including independent tutors, assessors, markers and IQAs which we have determined as having an issue of non-compliance to ensure certification of learners is accurate and reliable and that the standards of our certifications and qualifications are maintained.

-Nonetheless Safety Training Awards aims to ensure that the application of sanctions is a last resort and through our approach to centre support and management, and the creation of appropriate action plans, we will work with centres (who are primarily responsible for any independent tutors, assessors and IQAs they employ or sub-contract) to prevent situations arising that would warrant a sanction being imposed.
+Nonetheless Safety Training Awards aims to ensure that the application of sanctions is a last resort and through our approach to ATC support and management, and the creation of appropriate action plans, we will work with centres (who are primarily responsible for any independent tutors, assessors and IQA’s they employ or sub-contract) to prevent situations arising that would warrant a sanction being imposed.